Why you might want to ditch Slack

 Still, signing up for the Microsoft 365 bundle provides you with a robust team communication and collaboration tool.
 Its comprehensive list of enterprise-specific features and integrations has made Microsoft Teams a popular choice for larger-scale organizations.

-Though this app is a great Slack alternative, its complicated registration process, complex interface, the necessity of a paid plan, and great reliance on other Microsoft products make it a less popular choice for smaller teams and startups.
+Though this app is a great Slack alternative, its complicated registration process, complex interface, lack of free option for teams, and reliance on other Microsoft products make it a less suitable choice for smaller teams and startups.

 • Unlimited chat history